-Wage expense allowance (LKV), low-income allowance (LIV) and youth low-income allowance (jeugd-LIV)
+Wage expense allowance (LKV) and low-income allowance (LIV)

 There are 3 kinds of compensation for employed persons' insurance: